-For the 2021 season, tags can be obtained through the following methods:
+For the 2022 season, tags can be obtained through the following methods:

-In person ONLY through the Tioga, Tiadaghton or Susquehannock State Forest offices between 8:00 A.M. - 4:00 P.M.
-(Monday through Thursday).
-Expanded office hours begin on Friday, July 2, 8:00 A.M. -8:00 P.M.
-(Fridays for Susquehannock and Tioga only), or 10:00 A.M. - 6:00 P.M.
-(Saturdays, all three districts) beginning July 2.
-Following the opening day on July 16, permits can also be obtained in Susquehannock and Tioga district offices from 10:00 A.M. - 6:00 P.M. on Sundays.
+In person ONLY through the Tioga, Tiadaghton, Sproul, or Susquehannock State Forest offices between 8:00 A.M. - 4:00 P.M.
+(Monday through Friday).
+Extended hours on Fridays from 4 P.M. - 6 P.M.
+Saturdays 8:00 - 4:00 P.M.
+Hours will be subject to change throughout the riding season.

-Mail-in ONLY - Permit Applications can be downloaded and printed from (web site address) and along with payment in the form of a check or money order (no cash) and sent to the following address: Penn Nursery......
-Envelopes should be marked "ATV Pilot".
-Applications will be processed in the order they are received and mailed back to applicants within 3-5 business days of receipt.
+Mail-in ONLY - Permit Applications can be downloaded and printed from (web site address) and along with payment in the form of a check or money order (no cash) and sent to the following address:

-Permits are accompanied by a decal which must be visibly displayed upon the machine for which the permit is secured.
+Penn Nursery 137 Penn Nursery Road Spring Mills, PA 16875-9621 which must be visibly displayed upon the machine for which the permit is secured.